Zacharie Boucher: Auxerre

 In July 2015, Boucher decided against staying at Toulouse and transferred to Ligue 2 club Auxerre, where he would be the undisputed first choice goalkeeper.
 He expressed his desire to one day return to the top flight, of which he knew he was capable of playing in, but believed remaining at Auxerre for the near future would be more beneficial for his development.

 At the beginning of the 2018–19 season, he lost his starting place at Auxerre to Quentin Westberg in the league and to Sonny Laiton in the Coupe de la Ligue.

 Angers

 On 31 August 2018, the last day of the 2018 summer transfer window, Boucher joined Ligue 1 side Angers on loan for the season.

 Aris

 On 9 September 2020, he signed a two-year contract with Aris.
 On 12 June 2021, Aris announced that Boucher had been released.

 Bastia

 On 11 January 2022, he signed for Ligue 2 club Bastia.

 Troyes

 On 1 July 2024, after spending the second half of the 2023–24 season on loan at Troyes, Boucher was signed on a permanent deal by the Ligue 2 club.

 International career

 Born in Réunion, Boucher is of Malagasy descent and was approached to join the Madagascar national team in March 2018.
 He is a youth international for France.

+In September 2026, Boucher was called up to Madagascar for the first time for their 2027 Africa Cup of Nations qualification games against Nigeria and Tanzania.
+Boucher had his call-up revoked only a few days later after an interview with L'Équipe in October 2018 resurfaced, in which Boucher stated "I am French, I have never been Malagasy [...]
+The French national team jersey is important to me.
+I won’t wear any other jersey than that one.
+I am French, proud to be so, and I have no intention of playing the AFCON with anyone else".